Melanoma statistics and outlook

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 The same type of cancer can grow at different rates in different people.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.

-On this page, is detailed information about the survival rates for malignant melanoma of the skin.
-We have included it because many people have asked us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment or not, then you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of malignant melanoma of the skin.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 Unless you are very familiar with medical statistics, you may find it helpful to go to our section about different types of cancer statistics before you read the information below.